Academic and legal responses to the Gaza genocide: Legal assessments

 Also in June 2024, William Schabas, an expert in international criminal law, said that South Africa's case was "arguably the strongest case of genocide ever brought before the" International Court of Justice.
 He cited the destruction of Gazan infrastructure and statements made by Israeli politicians that Gazans are "human animals" and that Israel would deny them electricity, water, and medical care.
+Mia Swart, a Visiting Professor at University of the Witwatersrand, also said that the South African case led to an ever-growing consensus in international law circles that Israel's actions constitute genocide.